canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-contract.md

 └ POST /sessions
 ```

+Why the `--unchecked` flag?
+For applications that use on-chain identity, messages are signed with a block hash, which allows actions to read from the state of the blockchain at the moment the user signed them.
+However, this is optional, and checking for blocks requires access to a synchronized blockchain node (like Infura).

 To persist data and start network sync, we would run this application by its IPFS hash.
+An IPFS hash represents the exact fingerprint of the application code, including any comments and whitespace.

 ```
 % canvas install spec.canvas.js